 Often we find ourselves planning along traditional lines of thinking honed by years of experiences working in our individual spaces.
-The IMCP, however, is based on the concepts of industrial ecology and sustainability, which view a growing and prosperous community as the product of an effective industrial ecosystem.
+Many place-based initiatives, however, are based on the concepts of industrial ecology and sustainability, which view a growing and prosperous community as the product of an effective industrial ecosystem.
 Using an ecosystem analysis, you can examine issues from multiple perspectives, usually involving aspects of sociology, the environment, economy and technology.